tmills/ctakes-docker/README.md

 sed -i 's/COPY\ SHARP\ src\/tasks\/SHARP/#COPY\ SHARP\ src\/tasks\/SHARP/' mist/Dockerfile
 sed -i 's/SHARP/HIPAA/' mist/MistAnalysisEngine.java
 ```
  ii) Skip de-identification.
 There are replacement pipelines that do not do de-identification.
-You will need to rebuild the ctakes-as-pipeline container, pointing it to the descriptor ```desc/nodeidPipeline.xml``` and when you run the CVD, point it to ```remoteNoDeid.xml.```.
+You will need to rebuild the ctakes-as-pipeline container, pointing it to the descriptor ```desc/nodeidPipeline.xml``` and when you run the CVD, point it to ```remoteNoDeid.xml``` instead of ```remoteFull.xml```.
 Adjust the pipeline by running the following:
 ```
 sed -i 's/dictionaryPipeline.xml/nodeidPipeline.xml/' ctakes-as-pipeline/Dockerfile
 sed -i 's/dictionaryPipeline.xml/nodeidPipeline.xml/' ctakes-as-pipeline/desc/deploymentDescriptor.xml